 You can update your Researchfish portfolio throughout the year as and when outputs are generated.
 However you must submit your portfolio during the annual submission period.
-The next Researchfish submission period is due to take place between 3 February 2020 and 4pm 12 March 2020.
+The next UKRI submission period on researchfish® is due to take place between 3 February 2020 and 4pm 12 March 2020.

 You are required to complete Researchfish every year your grant is active and usually for five years after it has ended.
 This period can vary depending on the type of grant you hold.
 If you do not make a submission you will be ineligible to apply for further funding from UK Research and Innovation (UKRI) and may have your active funding suspended until the issue is resolved.